-FAO.
+286 FAO.
 2012.
 VGGT, para.
 14.2 ("Where possible, the original parcels or holdings should be returned to those who suffered the loss, or their heirs, by resolution of the competent national authorities.
 Where the original parcel or holding cannot be returned, States should provide prompt and just compensation in the form of money and/or alternative parcels or holdings, ensuring equitable treatment of all affected people").

-UNCITRAL.
+287 UNCITRAL.
 2001.
 Legislative Guide on Privately Financed Infrastructure Projects, para.
 38.

-species require many years to be productive (e.g. three years for a palm tree, five years for a rubber tree, ten years for a eucalyptus, forty years for a birch tree), they may therefore be furnished to the investor by the grantor as a characteristic asset of the land.
+Trees.
+In the forestry and arboriculture industries, trees are of 6.33. intrinsic importance for the economic operation of land.
+As some tree species require many years to be productive (e.g. three years for a palm tree, five years for a rubber tree, ten years for a eucalyptus, forty years for a birch tree), they may therefore be furnished to the investor by the grantor as a characteristic asset of the land.
 The investor may be obligated to replant throughout the duration of the contract to preserve the environment and to maintain the economic operation of the land (see Chapter 4.III).
 Such an obligation should be monitored and supervised by the grantor and legitimate tenure right holders or local communities where applicable.
 At the contract's end, and except where otherwise provided, the investor should return the land in the same condition as when it received it.
 This may translate into the investor's obligation to replant the corresponding number of trees of the same characteristics (e.g. species, age, etc.).
 If the investor fails to fulfil its replanting obligation, it may be liable for deterioration of the land.